Youth Mental Health

 Components of the Children's Services Program

 The Integrated Care Specialist coordinates any services needed to help the child remain in the home.
 The Integrated Care Specialist also assists the family in developing the treatment plan in conjunction with the treatment team.

 The role of the Children’s Services Integrated Care Specialist is to:

 - Help family members recognize their own strengths and use these strengths to reach their goals.

 - Teach family members how to make their own decisions while getting the help they need from community agencies.

 - Work with the child and family through role-modeling, counseling, and service activities while developing close relationships with all family members.

 Individual and family therapy is available at COMCARE Children's Services.
 Therapists assist the child and family members in developing strategies to reduce symptoms, manage stress and improve behavior.
 All therapists at CS are licensed in the state of Kansas to provide psychotherapy.

-A board-certified child and adolescent psychiatrist is on staff to evaluate the need for medication, prescribe as necessary, and provide ongoing medication management for children and adolescents in this program.
+A board-certified child and adolescent psychiatrist are on staff to evaluate the need for medication, prescribe as necessary and provide ongoing medication management for children and adolescents in this program.